Parole | Victim Input | Revocation | Clemency

 Q: Is the Parole Board responsible for the supervision of parolees?

-No. Once an inmate is paroled they are transferred to the custody of the Arkansas Department of Community Correction.
-They are assigned to a Parole/Probation Officer whose job it is to ensure that all conditions of parole are followed.
+A: No. Once an inmate is paroled they are transferred to the custody of the Arkansas Department of Community Correction.
+They are assigned to a Parole Probation Officer (PPO) whose job it is to ensure that all conditions of parole are followed.

 Q: Can a person be returned to prison while on parole?